TensorBFS/TensorInference.jl/paper/paper.md

 technology, including a highly optimized set of BLAS routines [@blackford2002updated] and GPU technology.

+`TensorInference.jl` succeeds `JunctionTrees.jl` [@roa2022partial;
+@roa2023scaling], a Julia package implementing the Junction Tree Algorithm (JTA) [@lauritzen1988local; @jensen1990bayesian].
+While the latter employs tensor-based technology to optimize the computation of individual sum-product messages within the JTA context, `TensorInference.jl` takes a different route.
+It adopts a holistic tensor network approach, which opens new doors for optimization opportunities, and significantly reduces the algorithm's complexity compared to the JTA.

 # Statement of need

 A major challenge in developing intelligent systems is the ability to reason